bentodev/bentolang/docs/bento in a nutshell.md

     say_hello;
 ```

-The dynamic modifier instructs Bento to regenerate the output every time, rather than looking for cached output.
+The ```dynamic``` modifier instructs Bento to regenerate the output every time, rather than looking for cached output.
 So, with the modifier in place, the result will be:
 ```
      Hello, world.
 I repeat, Hello!
 ```

-In general, if you want a definition to behave more like a traditional function, you should use the dynamic modifier, while if you want it to behave more like a local variable, you should avoid the dynamic modifier and allow Bento to cache the value.
+In general, if you want a definition to behave more like a traditional function, you should use the ```dynamic``` modifier, while if you want it to behave more like a variable, you should avoid the ```dynamic``` modifier and allow Bento to cache the value.

 11.2 Session Caching